 - Weakness and numbness

-The OSI upper extremity team is here to examine you for signs and symptoms of shoulder dislocation.
-The following are used to determine the extent of the injury and the best course of care:
+A board-certified OSI shoulder specialist will examine you for signs and symptoms of shoulder dislocation.
+Your OSI doctor will employ the following to determine the extent of the injury and the best course of treatment:

 - X-ray: An X-ray may be ordered to confirm the diagnosis.

-Treatment begins by shifting the shoulder joint back into place, known as reduction.
+Treatment begins with your OSI doctor shifting the shoulder joint back into place, known as reduction.
 This process may require the use of a sedative.
-Once back in place, immediate relief from pain should be felt.
-It is vital to follow treatment recommendations, as the risk for another dislocation following the initial occurrence is high.
+Once back in place, pain relief is almost immediate.
+It is vital to follow treatment recommendations, as the risk for another shoulder dislocation following the initial dislocation is high.